 The ideal Selection Committee is composed of experienced Early Childhood professionals with shared assumptions about the characteristics of high quality child care and a willingness to make a commitment to increase that quality in their community.
 The goal of the Mentor Program is that every Selection Committee represents the cultural and program‐type diversity in its surrounding community.
 For example, if a significant percentage of the community population immigrated to the US from another country, or speaks a language other than English, a Selection Committee needs to have representation from that segment of the community.
 If a significant percentage of child care programs are family child care programs, a Selection Committee will be better in tune with the needs and expectations of the community if the Committee has adequate representation by family child care owners and operators

-If you are a current Selection Committee Member, please follow the link to Live Binder for materials.
+If you are a current Selection Committee Member, please click below for materials.
 If you have forgotten your Access Key, please email firstname.lastname@example.org.